ServesAll/atoms/README.md

-# atoms
+# Molecules
-atoms for react-native and web
+Molecules for react-native